costafilhojoao/Research/Business Cycle Accounting; What have we learned so far/README.md

 ### The accounting procedure

-Download the BCAppIt! from https://pedrobrinca.pt/software/bcappit-2/ or https://francescaloria.wixsite.com/francescaloria/bcappit.
+Download the BCAppIt! from https://pedrobrinca.pt/software/bcappit-2/.

 Then, use the data from  Matlab data file ('data.dat') created in the previous step.
 See the appendix of the paper for the user guide.
 The results are store in the [BCAresults.mat](BCAresults.mat) file.